-In a nutshell, general liability insurance (GLI) is a type of insurance that protects a business from torts (claims) that come from third parties such as customers and suppliers.
+General liability insurance (GLI) protects businesses against torts (claims) that come from third parties such as customers and suppliers.
 It is designed to protect you against various accidents or mistakes.
-Without this coverage in place, you would pay any sort of expenses related to these issues out-of-pocket.
+Without this coverage, you would have to pay for these expenses out-of-pocket.

 GLI covers a range of possible claims such as:

 In contrast, a business owner’s policy (BOP) is much broader than general liability insurance.
-For many business owners, it is a much more attractive choice as it includes two additional kinds of coverage in one package: commercial property insurance and business interruption insurance.
+It includes two additional kinds of coverage in one package: commercial property insurance and business interruption insurance.

 Commercial property insurance covers any damage that occurs to your property or its contents.
 Both leased and owned property are covered, with some stipulations depending on your policy.

 Though both types of coverage apply to similar issues, there is one other major difference to consider: eligibility.
 General liability insurance is typically available to all businesses regardless of criteria.
-Business owners policy is not.
+Business owners policies are not.